coleritchiee/coleritchiee/README.md

 # 💫 About Me:
-I'm a junior at Binghamton University studying Computer Science and Math<br>I am currently looking for a fast-paced and engaging internship where I can use the skills I've learned over the past few years
+I'm a senior at Binghamton University studying Computer Science and Math<br>I am currently looking for a fast-paced and engaging internship where I can use the skills I've learned over the past few years

 ## 🌐 Socials: